Skip to content

 • What’s the total API economy balance for the organisation?

-When a produced API depends on a consumed external API (the aggregator pattern), Apiway tracks the dependency:
+When a produced API depends on a consumed external API (the aggregator pattern), Apiway tracks the dependency with a SupplierId back-link:

 • Cost attribution — The consumed API’s cost is attributed to the produced API